meker12/commerce-channels.en/help/amazon-channel/pricing-products.md

 # Manage Amazon pricing

-[!DNL Amazon Sales Channel] allows you to set pricing rules, which allow you to set your Amazon listing price different than the defined **Magento Price Source** in your [Listing Price](./listing-price.md).
+[!DNL Amazon Sales Channel] allows you to set pricing rules, which allow you to set your Amazon listing price different than the defined **[!UICONTROL Magento Price Source]** in your [listing price](./listing-price.md).
 You can also stack multiple rules and even use the intelligent pricing to adjust your Amazon listing price based on competitors' [[!DNL Buy Box]](./buy-box-competitor-pricing.md) price or the [lowest competitor price](./lowest-competitor-pricing.md).

 There are two types of pricing rules: